loginom/admin-guide-l10n/data-en/adapter/config/tuning-principles.md

 ![Figure 10.
 Algorithm of Actions at the Stage of the Response Receipt from the External Service](./images/algorithm_receiving_response.png)

-In case of response receipt from the external service the succession of the transformation stages is reverse.
-Upon receipt of the response message, it is decrypted (on the basis of the HTTPS connection) and the response content is selected.
-In case of the REST service the response content is the message body (*Entity Body*) HTTP/HTTPS of the received package.
+In case of response receipt from the external service, the succession of the transformation stages is reverse.
+Upon receipt of the response message, it is decrypted (based on the HTTPS connection) and the response content is selected.
+In case of the REST service, the response content is the message body (*Entity Body*) HTTP/HTTPS of the received package.
 In case of the SOAP service content of `Body`node of the SOAP package is selected.
-Then the response content is transferred for processing by the OS command with application of the following parameters: *The response file source name*, *The resulting name of the response file*, *The response file processing command*.
+Then the response content is transferred for processing by the OS command with an application of the following parameters: *The response file source name*, *The resulting name of the response file*, *The response file processing command*.
 Then the operations reverse to the optional transformations and XSLT transformation with usage of *XSLT for transformation of the response message* and *XSLT parameters* parameters are performed.
-The final result of the transformation stages is formation of the XML response the structure of which complies with the XSD schema of the service description.
+The final result of the transformation stages is the formation of the XML response the structure of which complies with the XSD schema of the service description.
 This schema is used for the WSDL web service formation and it is an obligatory component of the *Adapter* settings.
 The path to the schema is specified in *The schema to which the service description will refer* parameter.

 > **Important**: incompliance of the resulting XML response with its description in the XSD schema will cause the *Adapter* web service operation error.

-There is a time period when the *Адаптер* is waiting for the response from the external service.
+There is a period when the *Адаптер* is waiting for the response from the external service.
 The timeout period is expressed in seconds in the *Timeout* parameter.
-On expiration of the timeout period and if there is no response from the external service the exception is formed.
+On the expiration of the timeout period and if there is no response from the external service the exception is formed.

 ## Configuration of the SOAP Service Role

 Apart from messages sending and receipt, the *Adapter* web service forms the WSDL service description.
 It is possible to get the WSDL description using the computer browser with the deployed *Adapter* at the following URL: `http://localhost/LoginomAdapter/Service.svc?wsdl`.
-When referring to the web service from the network, it is possible to use the follwoing URL: `http://<ip address>/LoginomAdapter/Service.svc?wsdl` where `<ip address>` - is the computer IP address with the deployed *Adapter*.
+When referring to the web service from the network, it is possible to use the following URL: `http://<ip address>/LoginomAdapter/Service.svc?wsdl` where `<ip address>` - is the computer IP address with the deployed *Adapter*.

-The service WSDL is formed on the basis of the folowing parameters:
+The service WSDL is formed on the basis of the following parameters:

 | Group of the Parameters for the Web Service Role Configuration: |
 |:--------- |